 Students who receive financial aid in their first year are normally guaranteed aid renewal for the next three years (for a total of eight semesters) as long as they are enrolled in good standing at the College on a full-time basis and continue to demonstrate eligibility through an annual application.

 We anticipate that the amount of aid will vary from year to year due to changes in College costs and family circumstances (fluctuations in income, changes in household size and/or number of children in college, etc.).

 All students are required to provide accurate information and to meet all deadlines for financial aid applications.
 U.S. citizens and eligible non-citizens must apply for all federal and state grants for which they may be eligible by submitting the Free Application for Federal Student Aid (FAFSA) prior to state deadlines (usually prior to May 1).
 You must re-apply for financial aid each year in order to be considered to receive it.

 Students are generally eligible to receive College financial aid for a maximum of eight (8) semesters.
 Students should keep this limit in mind when planning their course registrations at Franklin & Marshall.
 For further information on funding limits, contact the Office of Financial Aid.

 U.S. citizens and eligible non-citizens who matriculate at Franklin & Marshall in the fall of 2013 with financial aid may submit the Free Application for Federal Student Aid (FAFSA) and the College Board PROFILE.
-Signed copies of students' and parents' 2012 federal income tax forms, parents' 2012 W-2s, and additional supplemental materials may also be requested.
+Signed copies of students' and parents' base year federal income tax forms, parents' base year W-2s, and additional supplemental materials may also be requested.